bitslice7/auto-annotated-portfolio/content/pages/index.md

         textAlign: left
       actions:
         justifyContent: flex-start
-    media:
-      type: ImageBlock
-      url: /images/Untitled_Artwork.png
-      altText: altText of the image
-      caption: Caption of the image
-      elementId: ''
   - type: HeroSection
     title: Why make a $60 Hoodie?
     subtitle: 'In this economy?
 We don''t know, but it looks really cool.'